MarkStrendin/Recipes/Deserts/Banana-Cream-Pie.md

  - Cool completely.

 ### Banana Cream Filling
  - In medium sauce pan, combine sugar and cornstarch.
 Add half and half and egg yolks and whisk until well combined.
 Bring to boil over medium heat, stirring constantly.
 Boil 1 minute and remove from heat.
 Stir in butter, and vanilla.
+As soon as it thickens, remove from direct heat.
+   - It is extremely important to keep stirring this the entire time, so that it doesn't separate.
+If it does separate, you can add a small amount of cornstarch and hope for the best.
+   - You are making "Pastry Cream" here, which can be challenging to make if you have never done this before.
+Googling for pastry cream related advice may be helpful if you run into trouble here.
- - Pour ½ of the filling into the crust.
+ - Pour one half of the filling into the crust.
  - Top with sliced bananas to cover the filling.
  - Pour the rest of the filling over the bananas.
- - Cover with saran wrap directly on the filling itself to avoiding a sticky film on top.
+ - Cover with plastic wrap directly on the filling itself to avoiding a sticky film on top.
  - Chill for at least 3 hours.
  - Top with another layer of sliced bananas.